-Your cancer team may examine you and do some simple tests, such as taking a blood sample.
-They will usually ask questions about your recovery and any side effects or symptoms you have been experiencing.
+The aim of this cancer follow-up appointment is to make sure everything is going well for you.
+It is also a chance for you to talk about any concerns you may have.
+The appointment helps your cancer doctor or nurse notice any possible problems early.
+They may examine you and do some simple tests, such as taking a blood sample.
+They will usually ask questions about your recovery and any side effects or symptoms you have.

 It is very important to go to your appointments.
 If you cannot go because you are not feeling well, tell the clinic.
 They can arrange another appointment for you.

 Your cancer team can refer you to other services if you need specialist help.
-For example, you may be referred to a psychologist or counsellor for emotional help, or a physiotherapist for advice on exercising.
+For example, they may refer you to a psychologist or counsellor for emotional help, or a physiotherapist for advice about exercising.

-Tips for getting the most from your follow-up appointment
+Tips for getting the most from your appointment

-- Write down your main questions before your appointment.
-You can also write down the answers when you are there, if it helps you remember them.
+- Write down any questions before your appointment.
+You can also write down the answers to help you remember them.

-- Take someone with you for support and to help remember what was said.
+- Take someone with you.
+They can support you and can help you remember what was said.

-- Always let your doctor or nurse know about any ongoing or new symptoms, or other health worries.
-Be open and honest with your doctors and nurses.
-They need information from you to give you the best care.
+- Always tell your cancer doctor or nurse about any ongoing or new symptoms, or other health worries.

-- Tell them how you are coping with your emotions.
+- Tell them how you are coping with your feelings.
 They can give you advice or direct you to the right place for support.

-- Let them know about any prescribed or non-prescribed medicines you are taking.
-This includes vitamins, minerals, or herbal or complementary therapies.
-Occasionally, these can interfere with other drugs, including some anti-cancer treatments.
+- Tell them if you are taking any prescribed or non-prescribed medicines.
+This includes vitamins, minerals, or herbal or complementary medicines.
+Sometimes these can affect other drugs, including some cancer treatments.

-Telephone clinics run by specialist cancer nurses are becoming a more common and effective type of follow-up care.
-It can help you avoid long journeys and waits in hospital clinics.
-Having fewer hospital visits may also help some people feel less anxiety.
+Telephone clinics are a common and effective type of follow-up care.
+They are usually run by specialist cancer nurses.
+They can help you avoid long journeys to hospital and waits in hospital clinics.
+Having fewer hospital visits may also help you feel less anxious.

-This type of follow-up is sometimes called self-management.
-Your nurse will give you information to help you manage your health.
-This could include information on:
+This type of follow-up care is sometimes called supported self-management.
+Your nurse will help you manage your health.
+They will provide information on:

 Self-management allows you to be more in control of your care.
-But you can always contact your healthcare team for help if you need it.
+But you can always contact your nurse or cancer team for help if you need it.

 If you are offered this type of follow-up care, always make sure you contact your nurse if you are worried about anything.
 If you do not get in touch, they will assume that you are fine.

-Some GPs may have an agreement with the hospital to share your cancer follow-up care after treatment.
+Some GPs may have an agreement with the hospital to share your follow-up care.
 They may also prescribe some of the drugs you need.

-Remember to continue going to any regular checks you usually have at your GP surgery.
-It is important to look after your general health as you begin to recover.
+Remember to keep going to any regular check-ups you have at your GP practice.
+These may include blood pressure checks or cervical screening.
+It is important to care for your general health as you begin to recover.